-Recipient of the Andrew W. Mellon Postdoctoral Fellowship in the Humanities (2010-2012) with the Illinois Program for Research in the Humanities, Nielsen also held a joint appointment as Visiting Assistant Professor in the School of Art + Design and the Department of Germanic Languages and Literatures at the University of Illinois, Urbana-Champaign.
-She has received several fellowships and grants, including from the Getty Research Institute, the Stone Summer Theory Institute, the University of Chicago’s Lipman and Visiting Committee on the Visual Arts fellowships.
+Nielsen is currently pursuing two lines of research.
+The first focuses on iconoclasm and public monuments in twentieth-century Germany, in particular the political monuments of the German Democratic Republic.
+Her second and more recent area of research centers on Nordic contemporary artists and the history of Nordic colonialism.
+Prior to joining the faculty at IWU, she was an Andrew W. Mellon Postdoctoral Fellow in the Humanities with the Illinois Program for Research in the Humanities.
+She also held a joint appointment as Visiting Assistant Professor in the School of Art and the Department of Germanic Languages and Literatures at the University of Illinois, Urbana-Champaign.
+Nielsen’s research has been supported by the Getty Research Institute, the Stone Summer Theory Institute, Knud Højgaards Fond, University of Chicago’s Lipman Fellowship, Century Scholarship, University Grant, Harrison Doolittle Travel Fellowship, Humanities Division Travel Grant, Kathleen J. Shelton Memorial Travel Fellowship, and Visiting Committee on the Visual Arts fellowship.

 ART 320 Global Modern Art